 Filing a Complaint

 Written complaints alleging violations of the Code may be submitted online at CICF.brown.edu.
-Individuals who are unable to access or use the online form should contact the Office of Student Conduct & Community Standards at [email protected] or 401-863-3145.
+Individuals who are unable to access or use the online form should contact the Office of Student Conduct & Community Standards at [email protected] or 401-863-2653.
 Complaints must include the name(s) of all known witnesses or others who may have information concerning the allegation of prohibited conduct and all known facts about the incident.
 There is no time limit by which complaints must be submitted after an incident.
-However, the ability of the Office of Student Conduct and Community Standards to fully investigate an incident is impacted by how much time has elapsed since an incident occurred.
+However, the ability of the Office of Student Conduct & Community Standards to fully investigate an incident is impacted by how much time has elapsed since an incident occurred.
 In addition, a complaint alleging a Code violation by an individual who is no longer a student at the University will be reviewed but may not be investigated unless that individual re-enrolls at the University.
-Complaints that are submitted anonymously will be reviewed; however, anonymity may limit the ability of the Office of Student Conduct & Community standards to fully investigate an incident.
+Complaints that are submitted anonymously will be reviewed; however, anonymity may limit the ability of the Office of Student Conduct & Community Standards to fully investigate an incident.